TDA-Jyamiti/fzz/README.md

 This implemented algorithm converts input simplex-wise zigzag filtration to a **cell-wise non-zigzag** filtration of a Delta-complex with the same length, where the cells are copies of the input simplices.
 Then, the barcode of the original filtration is read from the barcode of the new cell-wise filtration.
 Details of the algorithm along with the proof can be seen in the [paper](https://arxiv.org/pdf/2204.11080.pdf).

-Computation of the statndard (non-zigzag) persistence is done by invoking the [phat](https://github.com/blazs/phat) library.
+Computation of the standard (non-zigzag) persistence is done by invoking the [phat](https://github.com/blazs/phat) library.

 ## Building